Combining indirect estimates of child and adult mortality to produce a life table

 αchild=logit(qx)β*.Ys(x).

-The revised estimates of αchild are then regressed on time and used in combination the fitted estimates of β for the dates to which the adult mortality estimates refer to calculate revised estimates of Y(15), 45q15 and Y(60) and then to recalculate a second round of revised estimates of β itself.
+The revised estimates of αchild are then regressed on time and used, in combination with the fitted estimates of β for the dates to which the adult mortality estimates refer, to calculate revised estimates of Y(15), 45q15 and Y(60) and then to recalculate a second round of revised estimates of β itself.
 Thus, we now have in place a mechanism that will iteratively calculate the best fitting regressions of α and β on time, each adjusted for the other.

 Derivation of the formula for calculating α for adults